 Alejandra Proaño has worked on issues around anger and violence with women, men, families, and organizations in Canada, Mexico, Colombia, and in her home country of Ecuador.
 She facilitates groups and sees individuals, couples and families.
-With more than 18 years of experience in the field, she is also a published author, international consultant, speaker, and professional coach.
+With more than 20 years of experience in the field, she is also a published author, international consultant, speaker, and professional coach.
 She facilitates the women’s groups, which start approximately every 7 weeks, works with individuals and couples, and co-facilitates some of the men’s groups with Moose Anger Management.
 Clients appreciate working with Alejandra as she walks along with them helping to clarify messy situations, offers a space where clients can find new avenues for change and find tools that work for her clients.
 She is non-judgemental, compassionate, and fun.

 Her early volunteering experiences as a therapist in Quito, Ecuador, marked her with a strong sense of social justice.
 She volunteered in the women’s prison, in public and private psychiatric centres, public hospitals, and a foundation for children with cerebral palsy.
 After this, she spent 6 years working in the Human Resources sector, first as an assistant and then an HHRR manager, but her heart always wanted to work one on one, directly with the people.

-In Bogotá, Colombia, while attending her postgraduate studies in systemic therapy, she started her own private practice, worked as a psychotherapist in a government program for the social reinsertion of families displaced by war and drugs; and assessed an NGO with qualitative research methodologies.
-She worked as a counsellor at the psychology assessment centre for the university community, and in the facilities that the university provided to the broader public.
+In Bogotá, Colombia, while attending her postgraduate studies in Systemic Therapy, she started her own private practice, worked as a psychotherapist in a government program for the social reinsertion of families displaced by war and drugs; and later on assessed an NGO with qualitative research methodologies.
+She did her practicum at the psychology assessment centre for the university community and the facilities that the university provided to the broader public.

-In 2008 she traveled to Mexico City with a scholarship to complete her Master´s Degree in Literature.
-Here, she maintained her private practice, volunteered as a clinical practitioner at the country´s biggest center for drug treatment, and worked as a consultant, psychotherapist, supervisor, and coach at an NGO dedicated to helping women experiencing violence in the home.
+In 2008 she travelled to Mexico City with a scholarship to complete her Master´s Degree in Literature.
+Here, she maintained her private practice, volunteered as a clinical practitioner at Mexico´s biggest center for drug prevention and treatment, and worked as a consultant, psychotherapist, supervisor, and coach at an NGO dedicated to helping women experiencing violence in the home.